Danny McGuire: 2001–2009

 Born in Leeds, West Yorkshire, McGuire signed for his hometown professional club, Leeds Rhinos, from local team East Leeds A.R.L.F.C.

 McGuire impressed for the academy side and made his début for the Leeds Rhinos' first-grade team at Headingley Stadium, against the Salford City Reds on 6 July 2001.

 By the start of the 2003's Super League VIII, McGuire had established himself as a first-team regular.

-He ended 2004's Super League IX having scored 39 tries in all competitions, including a Super League record of five in one match against the Widnes Vikings.
+He ended 2004's Super League IX having scored 39 tries in all competitions, including a then Super League record of five in one match against the Widnes Vikings.
 He finished with one fewer than the Super League's top try scorer, Bradford Bulls' Lesley Vainikolo.
-McGuire's superb form resulted in him being awarded the Rugby League Writers Association - 'Player of the Year.'
-To also add him being named in the 2004 Tetley's Super League Dream Team.
+McGuire's superb form resulted in him being awarded the RLWBA Player of the Year, to also add him being named in the 2004 Super League Dream Team.